 Investigations from various countries have verified that the money received from the deals with Venezuela could be traced to banks in the United States, Panama, Malta, Spain, India, Israel, Italy, the United Kingdom, Russia, and beyond.

 At first, Saab and his associates used countries in the region like Colombia, Ecuador, Mexico, and Panama as operational centers for his companies.
 In recent years, as his activities came under investigation, he moved his operations to Europe with the help of his Italian wife Camilla Fabri and her relatives.

 Allies and Enemies

-Álex Saab managed to establish relationships with key people in Colombia that helped him to access the highest levels of Maduro's government.
-One of the main connections has been the former Colombian senator Piedad Córdoba, who in various interviews has commented about her relationship with the businessman from Barranquilla.
+Álex Saab established relationships with key people in Colombia that helped him to access the highest levels of Maduro's government.
+One of his main connections has been the former Colombian senator Piedad Córdoba, who in various interviews, has commented about her relationship with the businessman from Barranquilla.

 Maduro's efforts to free Saab have been significant, which may have been due to Saab's role as a frontman, or because of the information he might divulge about Venezuela's financial secrets to save himself.